Obtaizen/qbx_signrobbery/README.md

 ### Step 1:

-Drag qbx_signrobbery from your downloads folder to your [qbx] folder
+Drag qbx_signrobbery from your downloads folder to your [qbx] folder make sure you remove the _main so the resource is name qbx_singrobbery and not qbx_signrobbery_main

 ### Step 2: